- Practical information & advice

 Here you’ll find some of the common advice we give on banking.
 This is based on what we’ve learnt as a charity, as well as the real-life experiences of people with convictions.

 - Generally, having a conviction shouldn’t cause you problems in getting (or managing) a bank account in the community.
-The reason behind the work we’ve done in prisons has been to solve some of the related issues that people find difficulties with, primarily providing their identity.
+The reason behind the work we’ve done in prisons has been to solve some of the related issues that people find difficulties with, primarily proving their identity.

 - There can sometimes be difficulties as a result of a record of fraud.
 Where this is the case, you should already know about it.
 If you have applied for an account and it has been refused, check your credit rating, and also check whether your details are on the CIFAS database.
 Ultimately, if this is why you’re being refused, the only real option you’ve got to get some form of transactional account is to get some form of pre-paid account.